davidwolfpaw/macbook-setup/README.md

 ### VirtualBox, Vagrant, & VVV

 - Ensure that Virtual Box and Vagrant are installed
-- Clone VVV `git clone git://github.com/Varying-Vagrant-Vagrants/VVV.git vagrant-local`
+- Clone VVV `git clone git://github.com/Varying-Vagrant-Vagrants/VVV.git vvv-local`
-- Move to vagrant-local `cd vagrant-local`
+- Move to vagrant-local `cd vvv-local`
 - Run our first Vagrant up and wait a long long time `vagrant up`
 - Look, at this point you probably need a coffee or something.
 Relax, you're doing great, and treat yourself to that caffeinated goodness.
 - Turn on [xDebug](https://github.com/Varying-Vagrant-Vagrants/VVV/wiki/Code-Debugging#turning-on-xdebug) with `vagrant ssh` then `xdebug_on`